AnilKumar-Noolu/CKA-Preparation/README.md

  - [Udemy course](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/)
  - [Kubernetes official docs](https://kubernetes.io/docs/home/)

-This Repo is just a collection snd synopsis of my learning for CKA exam.
+This Repo is just a collection and synopsis of my learning for CKA exam.